dewi-alliance/hotspot-manufacturers/template.md

 * What brought you to the Helium Network?

 ## Product Information (required)
-* Is this product sold under your own company name, or a brand name?
+* Will this product be sold under the company name, or a different brand name?
 * What is this product's model name?
 (Hotspot models with different hardware will need a separate HIP19 application.)
 * Is this is a Light Hotspot or a 5G Hotspot?
 (New applications should be for Light Hotspots or 5G Hotspots)
 * Is this model for indoor, outdoor, or both?
 (If there are two different models for indoor and outdoor, list them separately.)